NYPL/design-toolkit/INSTALL.md

-# NYPL Digital Design Toolkit
+# Installing the toolkit

-Design toolkit (SASS) for the NYPL Digital team
+You can install the toolkit using NPM and as a Ruby gem.
+See below for instructions on each method.

 ## Installing with npm and using a Node-based asset pipeline